Science, Technology & Innovation Facilities

 - Special project room adjacent to faculty offices, separated by a glass partition, giving students supervised access to research space throughout the school day

-- Gold LEED certified "green" building with sustainable features that reduce environmental impact while creating teaching opportunities
+- Gold LEED certified "green" building with sustainable features that reduce environmental impact while creating teaching opportunities, such as a rooftop solar array and monitoring system, and a rain garden to collect storm runoff.

 - Outdoor amphitheater provides an ideal interdisciplinary space for classes, performances and guest lectures